While men are less likely to develop depression, they are also less likely to recognize the condition and seek help for it.

 Recognizing the signs

 Before you can talk about depression, though, you have to recognize the problem.
-And men's symptoms may differ from women's.

-Men and women with depression experience fatigue, loss of interest in everyday activities, changes in appetite or weight, and difficulty remembering details or concentrating.
+People with depression experience fatigue, loss of interest in everyday activities, changes in appetite or weight, and difficulty remembering details or concentrating.

 But men are particularly likely to have the following symptoms as well: